LlamaGR1/Meet-Your-Match-Casual-Menu/.github/README.md

 - Updated the Party Members
 - Updated the Featured panel
 - Updated the Queue panel
+- Updated the TF2C Advanced Options menu
 - 'Q' navigation to exit Loadout & Shop
 - Improved the Loadout & added page buttons
 - Improved the Playlist
 - Improved the 'Find A Game', 'Friends', 'Messages' buttons
 - Improved the 'Matchmaking Settings' panel
 - 'Mute Players' now uses the modern menu
-- Updated the pre-Tough Break scoreboard
+- Updated the pre-Tough Break Scoreboard
 - Adjusted the Notifications (Alerts) panel
 - Added 'Disconnect' button at the end of match (cosmetic)
 - Added remaining Christmas & Halloween backgrounds